- Why should I use your services, when I would be able to get a friend or family member to care for my pets?

 If it were only that easy!
 However, these people are busy, putting their jobs, family, and social events ahead of your pets.
 They may not be able to devote the time and attention that your pet will receive from a paid/professional pet sitter.
 Your friends, neighbors, or family members may also resent frequent requests to look after your pet while you're away; likely resulting in less attention/TLC for your beloved pets.

-Lastly, unlike friends, neighbors, or family, when I go out of town, I won’t ask you to watch my pets. :-)
+And unlike friends, neighbors, or family, when I go out of town, I won’t ask you to watch my pets free of charge. :-)

 - Why shouldn't I have my pets boarded?